Anti-Defamation League weighs in on Betsy Ross flag debate after Nike pulls shoe

 COLIN KAEPERNICK AND NIKE: A TIMELINE OF EX-NFL QB'S RELATIONSHIP WITH BRAND

-In response to Ducey, California Gov. Gavin Newsom made the company aware that his stake was close by and “open for business.”
+In response to Ducey, California Gov. Gavin Newsom made the company aware that his state was close by and “open for business.”

 Nike said in a statement that “it pulled the shoe based on concerns that it could unintentionally offend and detract from the nation's patriotic holiday.”